 PUBLICATIONS

-2023 Yardley, Carollyne.
-“Squirrealism: Psychometry in artistic practice” International Multispecies Methods Research Symposium, University of Saskatchewan, forthcoming
+Multispecies Methods Research Symposium, University of Saskatchewan, Saskatoon, Canada, forthcoming.

 2021 Yardley, Carollyne.
 “Eastern Grey Squirrel.” becoming-Feral: a book of beasts.
 Objet-a-Creative Studio, Glasgow, Nov.
 2021, pp. 116-119.